-- Reinstall the pulley, belt and fan cover using a 2.5mm hex key to stop the rotation of the water pump assembly while tightening with medium strength thread lock to 10 ft-lb (14Nm).
+- 13. Reinstall the pulley, belt and fan cover using a 2.5mm hex key to stop the rotation of the water pump assembly while tightening with medium strength thread lock to 10 ft-lb (14Nm). - 14.
+Reinstall the covers

-Reinstall the severe

-- 14. Reinstall the covers

 NOTE: Refill the coolant system with Spectro Year-Round Super Coolant.